 You may have noticed that Mormon temples are normally adorned with a golden angel rather than a cross.
 The fact is, crosses are never used on any Mormon buildings.
 Strangely enough, Mormon leaders have often pointed to the Garden of Gethsemane as the place where Christ’s atonement took place.

-In the April 2005 issue of the official LDS magazine Ensign, Mormon President Gordon Hinckley told the story of a question he received from a Protestant minister who was invited to attend the open house of the newly renovated Mesa (AZ) temple.
+In the April 2005 issue of the official LDS Ensign magazine, Mormon President Gordon Hinckley told the story of a question he received from a Protestant minister who was invited to attend the open house of the newly renovated Mesa (AZ) temple.
 “I’ve been all though this building, this temple which carries on its face the name of Jesus Christ,” the minister said, “but nowhere have I seen any representation of the cross, the symbol of Christianity.
 I have noted your building elsewhere and likewise find an absence of the cross.
 Why is this when you say you believe in Jesus Christ?”

 Hinckley’s answer was not at all unlike answers I have heard from Mormons for years.
 “For us,” Hinckley responded, “the cross is a symbol of the dying Christ, while our message is a declaration of the living Christ.”